-TO: A Cł nara, 1.
-Arising from a decision of the Competitions Control Committee to commence disciplinary action concerning the events described in the attached Disciplinary Report, you are hereby notified that a charge is laid against you for having committed the following Playing Infraction/ Infraction of Rule (delete as appropriate): (which is classified as a Category Playing Infraction under Rule of An Treoraí Oifigiúil) (delete as appropriate) 2.
-Under Rule of An Treoraí Oifigiúil, a minimum/fixed penalty of: is set down for the Infraction alleged.
-3. Having regard to the applicable rules, the Disciplinary Report, your record, and its powers pursuant to An Treoraí Oifigiúil, the Competitions Control Committee hereby notifies you of the following Proposed Penalty Reason if greater than minimum: (e.g. "Repeat Infraction", "Gravity" - in which case Rule 7.5(b) should be referred to.)
-4. You are now entitled to either: (a) accept the Proposed Penalty set out above, or (b) request a Hearing before the Hearings Committee 5.
-If you choose to request a Hearing: (a) The minimum/fixed penalty (in the event of a finding of responsibility) shall (b) You will be notified of the time, date and place of the Hearing and you will be informed of your rights and the procedures applicable to the Hearing.
+1. Arising from a decision of the Competitions Control Committee to commence disciplinary action concerning the events described in the attached Disciplinary Report, you are hereby notified that a charge is laid against you for having committed the following Playing Infraction/ Infraction of Rule (delete as appropriate):

+(which is classified as a Category Playing Infraction under Rule of An Treoraí Oifigiúil) (delete as appropriate)

+2. Under Rule of An Treoraí Oifigiúil, a minimum/fixed penalty of:

+is set down for the Infraction alleged.

+3. Having regard to the applicable rules, the Disciplinary Report, your record, and its powers pursuant to An Treoraí Oifigiúil, the Competitions Control Committee hereby notifies you of the following Proposed Penalty

+Reason if greater than minimum: (e.g. "Repeat Infraction", "Gravity" - in which case Rule 7.3(b) should be referred to.)

+4. You are now entitled to either:

+(a) accept the Proposed Penalty set out above, or

+(b) request a Hearing before the Hearings Committee

+5. If you choose to request a Hearing:

+(a) The minimum/fixed penalty (in the event of a finding of responsibility) shall be:

+(b) You will be notified of the time, date and place of the Hearing and you will be informed of your rights and the procedures applicable to the Hearing.
 If you request a Hearing, you will be entitled to bring witnesses.

-6. You may exercise your choice by serving a letter on the Competitions Control Committee in accordance with An Treoraí Oifigiúil within 3 days from the date and time of receipt of this Notice. date ou do not exercise your choice in the prescribed manner within 3 days from the and time of receipt of this Notice, you will be taken to have chosen to accept the bosed Penalty set out in this letter.
-Is mise le meas.
-Sínithe: Dáta:
+6. You may exercise your choice by serving a letter on the Competitions Control Committee in accordance with An Treoraí Oifigiúil within 2 days from the date and time of receipt of this Notice.

+If you do not exercise your choice in the prescribed manner within 2 days from the date and time of receipt of this Notice, you will be taken to have chosen to accept the Proposed Penalty set out in this letter.

-D. NOTICE OF DESCIPLINARY ACTION (Cases where hearing not available)
+D. NOTICE OF DISCIPLINARY ACTION (Cases where hearing not available)

-TO:

-A Cha ara,

 1. You are hereby notified of the imposition upon you of the following fixed penalty:

 Arising from your having committed the following Infraction:

 2. Under An Treoraí Oifigiúil, you are not entitled to a hearing in respect of the imposition of this penalty, however you are entitled to an Appeal from the decision.

-e note that any Appeal must be lodged within three days from the date and time of ot of this notification.
+Please note that any Appeal must be lodged within 3 days from the date and time of receipt of this notification.

-Is mise le meas.
-Sínithe:
+Sínithe: ls mise le meas.

 Rúnaí, Competitions Control Committee.

 Dáta: